openstack/neutron/doc/source/admin/deploy-ovs-provider.rst

    * Disable service plug-ins because provider networks do not require any.
 However, this breaks portions of the dashboard that manage the Networking service.
-See the
+See the latest
-     `Pike Install Tutorials and Guides
+     `Install Tutorials and Guides
      <../install/>`__ for more
      information.